 Ken Msonda (YouTube / Nkhani Digest)

-Writing on social media, Msonda ranted that gays and lesbians are the “sons and daughters of the devil” and, echoing Robert Mugabe, that they are “worse than dogs.”
+He also called LGBT people “sons and daughters of the devil” and, echoing Robert Mugabe, said that they are “worse than dogs.”

-Last month, two men arrested on charges of having gay sex were released after Justice Minister Samuel Tembenu confirmed that the government had “imposed a moratorium” on the arrest of Malawians for having gay sex, which carries a penalty of 14 years in prison.
+Msonda’s attack on the LGBT community followed an announcement by Justice Minister Samuel Tembenu last month that the government had “imposed a moratorium” on the arrest of Malawians for having gay sex, which carries a penalty of 14 years in prison.